LeetLLM

 Disagreement:

-I try to make the disagreement concrete: what risk are we accepting, what signal would change my mind, what is the cheapest reversible step, and what metric tells us whether we were wrong.
+I try to pin down the disagreement: what risk are we accepting, what signal would change my mind, what is the cheapest reversible step, and what metric tells us whether we were wrong.

 Incident leadership: